TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Introduction/Index.rst

 - How a field is used in the frontend by Extbase and any extension that may refer to this information

+TCA can be seen as the glue between the :ref:`DataHandler <t3coreapi:tce>` which takes care of persisting data into the database, and the :ref:`FormEngine <t3coreapi:FormEngine>` which renders table rows in the Backend.
+TCA tells both of these main core constructs how they should behave for specific tables, fields and relations.
+Additionally, some parts of the Frontend rendering process also utilize TCA information, for instance the extbase MVC relies on it.

 This array is highly extendable using extensions.
 Extensions can add fields to existing tables and add new tables.
 Several required extensions that are always loaded, already deliver some TCA files in their